Poul Vendelbo Løvenørn

-Poul Thomsen Vendelbo de Løvenørn, born Poul Thomsen (5 April 1686 – 27 February 1740) was a Danish military officer, diplomat and landowner.
+Poul Thomsen Vendelbo de Løvenørn (born Poul Thomsen; 5 April 1686 – 27 February 1740) was a Danish army officer, diplomat and politician.
 He served as Secretary of War and Minister of the Navy in the 1730s and was the owner of Bregentved Manor.

 Early life and education

 He was born at Horsens, the son of farmer Thomas Poulsen Vendelbo (or Windelboe) (died 1693) and wife Anne Nielsdatter (1645–1708).
 His father died in 1693 and the mother then married customs officer Stephan Jacobsen (1664–1728) in 1694.
 He studied theology.

 Career

 He then travelled to Russia where he initially worked as a teacher and later became adjutant general at the court of Peter the Great.

 King Frederick IV raised him to the peerage under the surname Løvenørn on his return to Denmark in 1711.
 He was promoted through the ranks as a military officer and on 16 April 1722, was created Knight of the Order of the Dannebrog.
 He later served as Danish envoy om Berlin.
 In 1726, he was appointed to district governor (amtmand) of Aarhus County.

 Løbenørn was appointed to Secretary of War in 1730 and gehejmeråd in 1731.
 In 1733 he was appointed to general.
 He was a favorite of both King Frederick IV and King Christian VI.
 He was granted the Order of the Elephant in 1739.